-Zam is an Iranian journalist who founded and managed Amad News, a channel on Telegram that posted and shared anti-government news, according to CPJ’s review of its posts.
-He also gave commentary to foreign Farsi-language outlets such as the U.S.-funded Voice of America Persian Service.
-He was living in exile in France until his arrest, according to the BBC.
+Zam was an Iranian journalist who founded and managed Amad News, a website and channel on Telegram that reported and shared anti-government news, according to CPJ’s review of the Telegram posts.
+He also gave commentary to foreign outlets such as the U.S.-funded Voice of America Persian Service.

-An initial statement by the Islamic Republic Revolutionary Guards Corps was broadcasted on state media a few hours after Zam’s arrest, and accused him of working with French, Israeli, and U.S. intelligence agencies.
+A few hours after Zam was detained, Iranian state media broadcast a statement by the IRGC accusing him of working with French, Israeli, and U.S. intelligence agencies.
 The statement said that Iranian intelligence agents “guided” Zam into the country, but did not elaborate.

-After Zam’s apology was aired, the guard corps’ statement and a screenshot from the video were posted to the Amad News Telegram channel.
+After Zam’s apology was aired, the IRGC statement and a screenshot from the video were posted to the Amad News Telegram channel.
 CPJ could not determine who made those posts.

-Zam is the son of Shiite cleric Mohammad Ali Zam, a reformist who held several government positions in 1990s and 2000s, according to the Young Journalists’ Club.
-Ali Zam issued a statement on October 27, 2019, denying playing any role in his son’s arrest and thanking Iranian authorities for returning his “misguided” son back to the country, according to a report by the Young Journalists’ Club.
+Zam was the son of Shiite cleric Mohammad Ali Zam, a reformist who held several government positions in 1980s and 2000s, according to the Young Journalists’ Club.
+Mohammad Ali Zam issued a statement on October 27, 2019, denying any role in his son’s arrest and thanking Iranian authorities for returning his “misguided” son back to the country, according to the Young Journalists’ Club.